Excel Test & Excel Tutorial Index Page

 * How to edit and delete cell contents

-Adding text or numerical values to a worksheet requires the ability to insert, edit, fit and delete cell contents.
+Adding text or numerical values to a spreadsheet or worksheet requires the ability to insert, edit, fit and delete cell contents.
 Master the Excel grid of cells, rows and columns by adding headings, paragraphs, row or column headings and capturing values.

-Formatting Text and Numbers in Excel Tutorial
+Formatting Text in Excel - Formatting Numbers Excel Tutorial

-Formatting Text and Numbers in Excel Test
+Formatting Text in Excel - Formatting Numbers Excel Test

-* Selecting a font type, color and size
+* Selecting a font type, color and size in Excel 2016

 * Using bold, italic and underline

-* Selecting and applying built-in cell styles
+* Selecting and applying built-in cell styles in Excel

-* Using the format painter
+* Using the format painter Excel 2016

-* Clear formatting from cells
+* Excel clear formatting from cells

 Formatting functions in Excel provide options that will make the data in your worksheet easier to read and understand.
 Use different fonts, font colors and sizes, bold, italic, underline and built in styles to create visually appealing worksheets.